Oxycontin Lawsuit Overview

 Origin of OxyContin Lawsuits

-The trouble with OxyContin arose during the early 2000s.
-During that time, opioid overdoses and deaths began to increase.
-In response, OxyContin's label was changed to add and strengthen warnings about the possibility of misuse and abuse of the drug.
-However, the FDA issued a warning letter to Purdue Pharma for using misleading statements in their advertisements.
+The first signs of trouble with OxyContin arose during the early 2000s.
+During that time, opioid overdoses and deaths began to increase dramatically.
+In response, Purdue Pharma changed OxyContin's label by adding stronger warnings about the possibility of misuse and abuse of the drug.
+By then, the FDA had already issued a warning letter to Purdue Pharma for using misleading advertising statements.

-When OxyContin was a relatively new drug, physicians were reluctant to prescribe it to some of their patients.
-Some of the claims in OxyContin lawsuits allege that Purdue Pharma gave the health care community assurances through a strong marketing campaign that the OxyContin patients were unlikely to become addicted.
+When OxyContin was a relatively new drug, physicians were reluctant to prescribe it to their patients.
+Claims in some OxyContin lawsuits allege that Purdue Pharma gave the healthcare community assurances through a strong marketing campaign that OxyContin patients were not likely to become addicted.

-After the advertisements, prescribers increased the amount of OxyContin prescriptions.
-The following are the allegations against Purdue Pharma in much of the litigation:
+After they saw these advertisements, prescribers increased the amount of OxyContin prescriptions they issued.
+Some allegations plaintiffs made against Purdue Pharma include:

-In some cases, physicians who have wrongly or overly prescribed OxyContin are targets of the lawsuits.
-Doctors are supposed to only prescribe drugs in approved doses and quantities.
-They should only prescribe a drug like OxyContin for medical conditions that call for it.
+In some cases, plaintiffs have named physicians who have incorrectly or overly prescribed OxyContin in their complaints.
+Doctors are only supposed to prescribe drugs in approved doses and quantities.
+They are only allowed to prescribe a medication like OxyContin for certain medical conditions.

 - Pain and suffering

 - Loss of income due to missed work, withdrawal symptoms, or time in a treatment center